Core Encryption Mechanism

 Important Notes

-- After verifying an encrypted deployped backup directory (e.g.
+- After verifying an encrypted deployment works, delete any timestamped backup directory (for example

-Azure/Linux.
-DPAPI is machine-bound, so a DPed on the Windows machine that createdit. - Maintain an offline backup of the Kmaterial).
+WFAES::before deploying to Azure/Linux.
+DPAPI is machine-bound, so a DPAPI value can only be decrypted on the Windows machine that created it. - Maintain an offline backup of the Key Vault key material.
 Losing it makes every